allenlin90/programmingLearning/mobileApp/progressiveWebApps(PWA)TheCompleteGuide/README.md

 ## 7.6.
 Adding Animations
 ## 7.7.
 The Viewport and Scaling
 # 8. Background Sync
 ## 8.1.
-Hwo does Background Sync Work
+How does Background Sync Work
 ## 8.2.
 Adding the Basic Setup to our Project
 ## 8.3.
 Registering a Synchronization Task
 ## 8.4.
 Storing our Post in IndexedDB